acbrandao/Reference/README.md

 ## News on Software development

+- [HackerNoon](https://hackernoon.com/) : news about programming , software and IT
 - [Hacker News](https://news.ycombinator.com) : news aggregator for programmers where civility is king, try a newsletter to get top news to your inbox:
 - [Reddit.com/r/programming](https://www.reddit.com/r/programming/) : Subreddit with aggregated tech news and articles
 - [Slashdot](https://slashdot.org) : News, Social news (Originally "News for Nerds.
 Stuff that Matters")